finarly/Notes/In_progress/Exam prep.md

 Firstly, run:
 > dbt docs generate

-This tells dbt to compile relevabt information about your dbt project and warehouse into *manifest.json* and *catalog.json* files respectively.
+This tells dbt to compile relevant information about your dbt project and warehouse into *manifest.json* and *catalog.json* files respectively.
 To see documentation for all columns and not just columns described in your project, ensure that you have created the models with *dbt run* beforehand.

 Then, run:
 > dbt docs serve